jsageryd/finder/README.markdown

 Finder fix
 ===================

-This makes Finder in OS X display the full path to the current directory in the title bar.
+- Display the full path to the current directory in the title bar
+- Show folder contents in Quick Look

 Usage